zaclummys/apex-by-example/README.md

 # Apex By Example

 This repository is a curated collection of patterns, practices, and principles for developing in Apex, the programming language used on the Salesforce platform.
-This repository serves as a practical reference for developers looking to enhance their Apex skills and deepen their understanding of the language.
+It serves as a practical reference for developers looking to enhance their Apex skills and deepen their understanding of the language.

 The collection includes a wide range of examples—from basic syntax and data types to more advanced topics like asynchronous processing and external system integration.